List of animation studios owned by Warner Bros. Discovery: Warner Bros. Cartoons

 Established in 1933, after Harman and Ising who had been creating animated shorts for Warner Bros. since 1927, left for Metro-Goldwyn-Mayer.
 Warner Bros.
 Cartoons began creating animated shorts for the company, going on to launch the most famous characters in history, Bugs Bunny, Porky Pig and Daffy Duck for the Looney Tunes and Merrie Melodies series.
 The animation studio created dozens of award-winning shorts before shuttering in 1969.

-Projects

 Cartoon Network Studios

 Founded in 1994, Cartoon Network Studios originated as a division of Hanna-Barbera, that focused on producing original programing for Cartoon Network including Dexter's Laboratory, Johnny Bravo, and The Powerpuff Girls.
 Following the merger of Hanna-Barbera's parent, Turner Broadcasting System with Time Warner, the Hanna-Barbera studio was folded into Warner Bros.
 Animation by its chief executive, Jean MacCurdy.
 After Hanna-Barbera merged into Warner Bros.
 Animation, Cartoon Network Studios was resurrected as a separate entity.